TaoL33T/blog/_posts/2020-07-22-This_blog_now_officially_supports_Open_Grah_Protocol_and_Twitter_Cards.md

 ---
 layout: post
-title: This blog now officially supports Open Grah Protocol and Twitter Cards
+title: This blog now officially supports Open Grah Protocol and Twitter Cards (old)
 date: 2020-07-22 10:55:04 +0200
 description: As the title suggests, I have now successfully integrated the Open Graph Protocol for Discord, WhatsApp and the likes.
 Of course, Twitter Cards also needed to be added as this is the main social network I still use.
 ---

+{% include old-site-notice.html %}

 As the title suggests, I have now successfully integrated the Open Graph Protocol for Discord, WhatsApp and the likes.
 Of course, Twitter Cards also needed to be added as this is the main social network I still use.